Edric-Matwiejew/Nullarbor_and_Spinifex/README.md

 # Build Instructions #

 Currently these modules require a Fortran compiler which has implemented support for parameterized types (part of the Fortran 2008 standard).
-This Intel Fortran compiler fits this criteria. </P>
+The Intel Fortran compiler fits this criteria. </P>

 The included makefile compiles Example.f90.
 To run simply type mpiexec -n <number of nodes> ./Example FMO.bin statevector.bin <output>.